4 Days

 7 hrs

 The most exciting day of the Short Mardi Himal Trek is day three.
 You get up early in the morning and start hiking up from the High Camp.
-The path runs gradually and up a steep rocky ridge, and the sky gradually grows brighter.
+The path runs gradually up a steep rocky ridge, and the sky grows gradually brighter.

 In a few hours of walking, you arrive at Mardi Viewpoint at 4,200 m / 13,780 ft.
 Here, there are breathtaking views of the Machhapuchhre and Annapurna mountain range in the sunrise.
-The snow-topped mountains shine on a clear day with the golden light.
+The snow-topped mountains shine in the golden light on a clear day.

-Experienced trekkers may then proceed on to Mardi Himal Base Camp at an elevation of approximately 4,500 m / 14,764 ft in case of favorable weather and trail conditions.
+Experienced trekkers may then proceed to Mardi Himal Base Camp at an elevation of approximately 4,500 m / 14,764 ft, provided the weather and trail conditions are favorable.
 Once you are done with the sightseeing and have taken some photographs, you get back to the High Camp where you have breakfast.

 At a later stage, the trek proceeds downwards along the ridge to Badal Danda.
 By afternoon, you are at Badal Danda, at approximately 3,210 m / 10,531 ft, where clouds are likely to be floating beneath the ridge.